 Charter also owns and operates regional sports networks and local sports, news and lifestyle channels and sells security and home management services to the residential marketplace.
 Charter's core strategy is to deliver high quality products at competitive prices, combined with outstanding service.
 This strategy, combined with simple, easy to understand pricing and packaging, is central to Charter's goal of growing its customer base while also selling more individual services to each customer.
 Charter expects to execute this strategy by managing its operations in a consumer friendly, efficient and cost effective manner.
 Charter's operating strategy includes insourcing much of its customer care and field operations workforce which results in higher quality service transactions.
-While an insourced operating model can increase field operations and customer care costs associated with each service transaction, the higher quality nature of each service transaction.
-As Charter reduces the volume of service transactions and recurring costs per customer relationship, Charter effectively passes those savings on to customers in the form of products and prices, that the company believes, are more cost effective than what its competitors offer.
-The combination of offering competitively priced products sold per relationship, while at the same time reducing the number of service transactions per a fixed network and products sold per customer satisfaction and reducing churn, which results in lower costs to acquire and service transactions per relationship, improving customer satisfaction and reducing the number of service transactions per a fixed network and products sold per relationship, while at the same time reducing the number of service transactions per relationship, improving customer satisfaction and reducing churn, which results in lower costs to acquire and serve customers.
-Ultimately, this operating strategy enables Charter to offer high quality, competitively priced services profitably, while continuing to invest i
+While an insourced operating model can increase field operations and customer care costs associated with each service transaction, the higher quality nature of each service transaction significantly reduces the volume of service transactions per customer, more than offsetting the higher investment made in each service transaction.
+As Charter reduces the number of service transactions and recurring costs per customer relationship, Charter effectively passes those savings on to customers in the form of products and prices, that the company believes, are more cost effective than what its competitors offer.
+The combination of offering competitively priced products and high quality service, allows Charter to increase the number of customer relationships over a fixed network and products sold per relationship, while at the same time reducing the number of service transactions per relationship, improving customer satisfaction and reducing churn, which results in lower costs to acquire and serve customers.
+Ultimately, this operating strategy enables Charter to offer high quality, competitively priced services profitably, while continuing to invest in new products and services.